 In the first half of this episode, we run down a rabbit hole called “surprise billing.”
 Private equity companies have been using it as a license to print money — or really, just take our money.
 It’s been going on for years.

-Meanwhile, here’s a 30-second video that explains the scam we’re living with:
+Here’s a 30-second video that explains the scam: